 In the autumn of 2006 my wife and I travelled to Italy for me to do a special commission of a clients property in Umbria.
 After doing the preparation sketches, we then went on to Tuscany to a little town called San Quirico d’Orcia.

 It’s close to the towns of Pienza and Siena.
 As we were driving towards this small town, I noticed a very paintable view on our left of Val d’Orcia.
 We stayed for a couple of nights in a delightful hotel with lovely gardens called Palazzo del Capitano.

-The countryside in this region is characterised by gentle rolling hills and cypress trees, a real inspiration for any artist, or indeed photographer, but to really appreciate the regions distinctive beauty, one needs to rise when it’s still dark.
+The countryside in this region is characterised by gentle rolling hills and cypress trees.
+Val d’Orcia is a real inspiration for any artist, or indeed photographer.
+However, to really appreciate the regions distinctive beauty, one needs to rise when it’s still dark.

-The first morning, I did what was required and made my way to a small olive grove, the grass drenched with dew. as it was October, there was still a definite chill to the air, so despite wearing shorts, I still made sure I wore my heavy leather jacket.
+The first morning, I did what was required and made my way to a small olive grove, the grass drenched with dew.
+As it was October, there was still a definite chill to the air.
+Despite wearing shorts, I still made sure I wore my heavy leather jacket.
 A thick mist hung in the valley below, shrouding a small farm building surrounded by cypress trees.
 As the sun crept over the horizon, I began to paint.
 Although the experience was wonderful, I was not satisfied with my sketchbook studies so I decided to return the following morning.